thomas-bouvier/hermod-action-yeelight/README.md

 ## Configuration

 When installing the app, your connected Yeelight lights will light up one after the other: please remember the order.
-For each of them, you will then be asked to provide an id, a room name (optional) and an id site (optional).
-Only the id is mandatory, please press enter to keep the value already set.
+For each of them, you will then be asked to provide an `id`, a `room` (optional) and a `site_id` (optional).
+Only the `id` is mandatory.

-If you want to enter the name of a room for a light, it must exactly match one of the values in the slot named `house_room` in the assistant.
+If you provide a `room` for a light, it must exactly match one of the values in the slot named `house_room` in the assistant.
 Feel free to create new values to fit your needs.
-Assigning a room to a light allows you to ask queries like `Hey Snips, turn on the entrance lights`.
+Assigning a room to a light allows you to ask queries like `Hey Snips, turn on the bedroom lights` (where `bedroom` is a value of `house_room`).

-Assigning a site id to a light allows you to ask queries like `Hey Snips, turn on the lights` to affect lights in the same area than the Snips device.
-If you don't affect any site id to any lights, this query would affect all of your lights.
+Assigning a `site_id` to a light allows you to ask queries like `Hey Snips, turn on the lights`, which would  affect lights in the same area than the Snips device only.
+If you don't affect any `site_id` to any lights, this query would affect all of your lights.

+### Configuration using Sam

+Sam will ask you to input the above parameters during the installation process.
+Enter your locale (`english` or `french`).
+Press enter to keep the value already set as an `id`, and fill in the `room` and the `site_id` at your convenience.

 You can change this configuration by manually editing `config.ini`.

+### Manual configuration

+Edit `config.ini` to setup the app.

 ## Tests & Demo cases